crustio/crust-apps/packages/page-sworkerVersion/src/md/basic.md

 <br>

 ### **2.3.3 sWorker Upgrade**
 This process is a continuous process.
-Generally speaking, it takes time ranging from 100s to 10000s.
-Please remember not to close the terminal before the upgrade is successful.
-After the upgrade is successful, the program will automatically exit.
+Generally speaking, it takes time ranging from 100s to 10000s. <text style="color: red">**Please remember not to close the terminal before the upgrade is successful.**</text> After the upgrade is successful, the program will automatically exit.<text style="color: red">**It is strongly recommended to execute the upgrade command manually**</text> to avoid unnecessary errors.
+If the upgrade is abnormal, <text style="color: red">**do not restart the sworker service, which will cause data loss**</text>.
 <br>
 <div style="background: black; font-size: 18px; font-weight:bold; color: white">sudo crust tools sworker-ab-upgrade ff2c145fd797e1aef56b47a91adf3d3294c433bb29b035b3020d04a76200da0a</div>
 <br>